taikinman/langrila/README.md

 ]

 # Strongly recommended because search result may be different when new vectors are inserted after existing vectors are removed.
+# Instead, rebuilding the index is recommended using `delete_collection` before upserting.
+# Or use exact search to avoid this issue when search time.
 collection.delete_collection()

 collection.run(documents=documents) # metadatas could also be used.